Has Shiels tarnished his Northern Ireland legacy?

 Shiels has implemented a style of play which encourages building from defence and playing it short, and it is common knowledge that high-risk tactics often lead to more goals conceded.

-All this underlines a key point: emotion is part of any sport but there are so many factors at play it is simply unfair and inaccurate to simply pinpoint it on gender imbalance.
+All this underlines a key point: emotion is part of any sport but there are so many factors at play it is simply unfair and inaccurate to pinpoint it on gender imbalance.

 For those looking at emotion in the men's game, you don't have to search much further than Cristiano Ronaldo's alleged actions at Everton or the final 15 minutes of Manchester City's feisty Champions League quarter-final with Atletico Madrid, just two instances over the past seven days which go against Shiels' comments.